 The following are the design principles which will guide the future development of Welborne.
-All proposals for the development of Welborne shall clearly demonstrate how;
+All proposals for the development of Welborne shall clearly demonstrate how:

-- i.
-They have responded to the landscape setting and character area within which they sit, and set out the urban design principles which have directly influenced the design and layout of the proposals and demonstrate how they contribute towards creating a unique Fareham garden community; - ii.
-The various constraints and opportunities on the site have influenced and been addressed in the design proposals; - iii.
-The layout and design will help to create safe well-connected neighbourhoods; - iv.
-The scheme has been designed to ensure that the new buildings and spaces are flexible and adaptable to accommodate changes in technology, and personal or family circumstances;
+i.
+They have responded to the landscape setting and character area within which they sit, and set out the urban design principles which have directly influenced the design and layout of the proposals and demonstrate how they contribute towards creating a unique Fareham garden community;